By: Ollie Sears 10 June 2019

 As you may already know, some of the big reasons we are motivated to visit each of our producers personally is to identify areas in which we may be able to:

 All of these factors have a variability inherent within them.
 Agriculture is known for being volatile, as it is subject to so many external factors (the most obvious being weather, commodity prices, climate change etc).
 These factors can quite easily throw off the balance needed to produce high quality coffee at the same (or a higher) quantity, year on year.
-But, without going into too much detail on the economics of agriculture (although please get in touch if you’d like to know more about this) we can really help our coffee producers out by building their resilience against the largely variability in conditions.
+But, without going into too much detail on the economics of agriculture (although please get in touch if you’d like to know more about this) we can really help our coffee producers out by building their resilience against the largely variable conditions they are faced with daily.
 Our best efforts in this come from improving farm infrastructure, operations in coffee processing and in coffee drying.
 Consequently, quality improvements to coffee are likely to occur after good adoption of any changes being introduced.
 Resultant price increases are huge in aiding producers to safeguard themselves against the volatility faced year on year in farming.

 To give more context to this, Caravela’s export lab and team are providing the kind of support that is completely unavailable or unsupported in most area of the coffee producing world.
 In those areas, producers are left largely to find their own way in navigating the complexities of agronomy and agriculture.
 In all of the coffee supply chain, mastery of one part is not enough.
-It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that comes from a well-organised export lab like we work with in Caravela’s ranks!
+It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that comes from a well-organised export lab Caravela’s!

 So, producers committing to work with a team like Caravela’s is a hugely valuable thing for them.
 In Chalaté the Caravela team (particularly Miguel, the resident agronomist) are immensely important in assuring that quality is looked after year-on-year, and to being able to provide insight into how quality, consistency, and efficiency of producer operations can improve.